-What are the Signs of Pain in Cats?
+What Are the Signs of Pain in Cats?

-Now that you know cats are not in pain when in heat, you may be interested in learning some signs that may indicate your cat is in pain.
+Now that you know cats are not in pain when in heat, you may be interested in learning some signs that may indicate that your cat actually is in pain.
 Cats that are sick or injured often display some telltale behaviors that indicate they’re feeling pain.
 Some of these behaviors include:

 If you suspect your cat is in pain, contact your veterinarian right away.
 Tell your vet why you think your cat is feeling pain and explain the behaviors you’re observing.
 The chances are good that your vet will want to see your cat to conduct a thorough examination.